LondonStageDB/data/README.md

 #### v1.1
 * `scripts/01_constraint_prep.sql`
-    - Corrects rows that violate constraints
+    - Corrects rows that violate constraints.
 * `scripts/02_add_constraints.sql`
-    - Applies foreign key constraints
+    - Applies foreign key constraints.

 Researchers interested only in the data are encouraged to download the most recent version of the database in their preferred format.